 5kW Solar Systems in Sydney

 Standard residential solar panels have been improving rapidly.
-LG Solar is now offering 360W panels, and as technology improves we are now seeing high-efficiency panels drop in price such as the LG NeON 2 325W panel.
-The Trina Honey Range now have a 275W panel as standard.
+LG Solar is now offering 360W panels, and as technology improves we are now seeing high-efficiency panels drop in price such as the LG NeON 2 345W panel.
+The Trina Honey Range now has a 300W panel as standard.
 This means that for a 5kW Solar Installation in Sydney, Solaray systems typically include 15 to 18 panels, either in series with a string inverter or as a 5kW Micro Inverter System powered by Enphase.

-Solaray are the number one installer of Enphase Micro Inverter systems in NSW, and our system design team are experts at putting together a professional solar array that will maximise solar output in all conditions.
+Solaray is the number one installer of Enphase Micro Inverter systems in Australia, and our system design team are experts at putting together a professional solar array that will maximise solar output in all conditions.

 The main benefit of microinverters is that each panel is independent of the others, making it possible to design arrays in different orientations and at different angles.
 A common panel layout is to have some panels facing north, and the others west – to spread out the output of solar power across the day, making it easier to use most of the solar power as it is generated.
 Having panels west is also advantageous if you are on time of use billing, where you typically pay around 50c per kWh between 2 pm and 8 pm for your power.